ldc-developers/ldc/README.md

 (2015 is greatly encouraged; 2013 works too if you build LDC yourself) with Visual C++, or the stand-alone
 [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
-For the latter to work, you'll need to create the environment variable `LDC_VSDIR` and set it to something like `C:\Program Files (x86)\Microsoft Visual Studio 14.0\`.

 ### Building from source